tidyverse/tidyverse.org/content/blog/teach-tidyverse-2021/index.md

 </div>

-The pedagogical advantages for the consistent API of the framework are more clear when we move on to different models.
+The pedagogical advantages for the consistent API of the framework become more clear when we move on to fitting different models.
 Below you can see examples of how we can fit models using various engines or using the same engine, but different modes.

 <div class="highlight">